ghostleyjim/DiscordCoronaBotNL/README.md

 To use the bot for yourself you need to create an account to get a secret key store this in your .env file.
-Also since it now uses pastebin to paste values you need to create and store your userkey in there
+Also since it now uses pastebin to paste values you need to create and store your userkey in there.

+Create a log.txt file for logging the incomming municipality requests (with time and username)

-https://pypi.org/project/pbwrap/ library explanation on keycreation and pastebin in python use https://realpython.com/how-to-make-a-discord-bot-python/ has a nice description on how-to set discord up.
+https://pypi.org/project/pbwrap/ library explanation on keycreation and pastebin for python use https://realpython.com/how-to-make-a-discord-bot-python/ has a nice description on how-to set discord up.